StagPython/StagPy/docs/sources/developers.rst

     stagpy-git field

-Three PDF files with a plot of the temperature, pressure and stream function fields should appear.
+Two PDF files with a plot of the temperature and vertical velocity fields should appear.